Utah vs. Colorado NCAA Football Odds, Plays and Insights | November 26, 2021

 - The Buffaloes covered the spread in their only game when underdogs by 23.5 points or more.

-- Colorado's games this season have gone over the total in four out of 10 opportunities (40%).
+- Colorado's games this year have hit the over four times in 10 opportunities (40%).

-- Colorado is 3-0 against the spread and 3-1 overall when the team records more than 22.3 points.
+- When Colorado puts up more than 22.3 points, it is 3-0 against the spread and 3-1 overall.

 - The Buffaloes have seven giveaways this season, while the Utes have 12 takeaways .